helm/helm-www/content/en/docs/helm/helm_upgrade.md

 helm upgrade [RELEASE] [CHART] [flags]
 ```

-To check the generated manifests of a release without upgrading the chart,
+To check the generated manifests of a release without installing the chart,
-use the '--dry-run' flag.
+the '--debug' and '--dry-run' flags can be combined.

-Any chart's CRDs manifests can't be validated by `--dry-run` flag, according to [Helm's CRDs caveats](docs/chart_best_practices/custom_resource_definitions.md#some-caveats-and-explanations)
+CRD manifests in the crds/ directory can't be validated by `--dry-run` flag.
+See [Helm's CRDs caveats](docs/chart_best_practices/custom_resource_definitions.md#some-caveats-and-explanations) for more details.

 ### Options